-Functions and anatomy of the central muscles of the foot shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the central muscles of the foot shown with 3D model animation.

 Hey there!
 Who said that cleaning has to be a chore and boring?
 It’s definitely not if you try and do it only with your foot, although it might become frustrating after a while.
 However, if you find this amazing, just think what a well-oiled machine your foot must be to even be able to attempt such a feat.
 Are you curious to find out how this is possible?
 I certainly am.
 So, stay around to find out more about a group of five muscles that help making this cleaning stunt humanly possible.
 Together, they’re known as the central plantar muscles of the foot and we’ll use all the help we can get from our 3D model today to learn all about their functions.

 So, which are the five central plantar muscles that we’ll be looking at?
 Firstly, we have the flexor digitorum brevis which is the most superficial one and runs the entire length of the plantar aspect of your foot slightly covering the other muscles.
 Then underneath in the same second layer, we have two more muscles – the quadratus plantae which has two heads and the lumbricals which is actually a group of muscles consisting of four smaller ones.